Cholecystectomy: Pregnancy

 It is generally safe for pregnant women to undergo laparoscopic cholecystectomy during any trimester of pregnancy.
 Early elective surgery is recommended for women with symptomatic gallstones to decrease the risk of spontaneous abortion and pre-term delivery.
 Without cholecystectomy, more than half of such women will have recurrent symptoms during their pregnancy, and nearly one in four will develop a complication, such as acute cholecystitis, that requires urgent surgery.
 Acute cholecystitis is the second most common cause of acute abdomen in pregnant women after appendectomy.

 Porcelain gallbladder

 Porcelain gallbladder (PGB), a condition where the gallbladder wall shows calcification on imaging tests, was previously considered a reason to remove the gallbladder because it was thought that people with this condition had a high risk of developing gallbladder cancer.
-However, recent studies have shown that there is no strong association between gallbladder cancer and porcelain gallbladder, and that PGB alone is not a strong enough indication for a prophylactic cholecystectomy.
+However, recent studies have shown that there is no strong association between gallbladder cancer and porcelain gallbladder and Incomplete calcification showed higher frequency of malignancy compared with complete calcification and that PGB alone is not a strong enough indication for a prophylactic cholecystectomy.